ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 In this case, our application consists of at least two parts: an Apache web server, which will be deployed using the defined chart in version `1.2.3`, and a MySQL database, using the corresponding chart in version `3.2.1`.
-They are downloaded form different chart repositories, the first one defined by the actual URL, the second one by an alias `stable`, which you can define using the `helm repo` commands (see `helm repo --help` for details).
+They are downloaded from different chart repositories, the first one defined by the actual URL, the second one by an alias `stable`, which you can define using the `helm repo` commands (see `helm repo --help` for details).

-Once again, for more details on how dependencies work on how you could utilize them, I referring you to one of the next parts, as this post is already quite lengthy.

 ### Other optional files

-On top of the files and folders discussed so far, a chart can also contain aditional files.
+On top of the files and folders discussed so far, a chart can also contain additional files.
 Two of them can be considered "optional standard files" for documentation, and these are:

-Filename    | Description
+File name   | Description
 ------------|------------
 `LICENSE`   | A plain text file containing the license for the chart `README.md` | A human-readable README file

-Furthermore, you can also add any other files you need, e.g. files containing static data to be used within your templates, although this is (at least in my experience) not a very common requirement.
+Furthermore, you can also add any other file you need, e.g. files containing static data to be used within your templates, although this is (at least in my experience) not a very common requirement.

-## Lookout
+## Outlook

 So far, we've had a look at the basic features of Helm and got a high-level overview on how it works.
-Also you learned  about the structure of charts and how to create them.
+You also learned about the structure of charts and how to create them.
 The next part of this series will show you how to write templates, how overriding values works, and provide some (hopefully) useful tips & tricks.